Lauren Cerand

 Lauren Cerand is the founder and owner of Lauren Cerand Public Relations, and has been active in the field since 2001.
 In 2025, Morgan Jerkins said, when profiled in Princeton Alumni Weekly, “I knew it would take a village—in-house with HarperCollins and with outside publicist Lauren Cerand—for Zeal to succeed.”

-Cerand is available for strategic consulting in 2026, and for book campaigns requested by new clients, she is reading for 2027 publication dates.
+Cerand is available for strategic consulting in 2026, and for book campaigns requested by new clients, she is reading for April 2027 and beyond publication dates.

 Her publicity list in 2026 includes:

 Winter: Generator by Rinny Gremaud, a debut novel, translated by Holly James, that Shelf Awareness says, “provides a deeply meditative examination of identity,” Foreword Reviews called “enthralling, genre-bending,” and Publishers Weekly says, “leaves readers with much to chew on,” (Schaffner Press, January).
-Hostages: A Counter-History of Colonial Plunder by Taina Tervonen, new narrative nonfiction from a winner of the Jan Michalski Prize for Literature, translated by Sara Hanaburgh (Schaffner Press, February).
+Hostages: A Counter-History of Colonial Plunder by Taina Tervonen, new narrative nonfiction from The Bone Whisperers author and 2022 winner of the Jan Michalski Prize for Literature, translated by Sara Hanaburgh (Schaffner Press, February).
+Read an interview at the Washington Independent Review of Books, which notes, “Tervonen’s investigation follows the long effort to bring these objects home and finds in the story a wider reckoning with what colonial plunder truly costs.”

 Cerand holds a Bachelor’s of Science degree in Industrial & Labor Relations from Cornell University.
-She serves on the advisory committee of Film Forum in New York, and lives in Baltimore.
+She serves on the advisory committee of Film Forum, and lives in Baltimore.